MontseSacie/Machine_Learning_Applied_to_Wind_and_Waves_Modelling/README.md

 ## Contents
 The repository is structured in three folders:
-- **EDA and Data cleaning** contains .m files needed during the developing of **Exploratory Data Analysis and Data cleaning phases**.
+- **EDA and Data cleaning** contains .m files needed during the developing of **Data loading, Exploratory Data Analysis and Data cleaning phases**.
 Here is included the code for:
     - Data loading from the web page of NOAA
     - Variables analysis and plots visualization,
     - Correlation analysis implementation and